2b3ez/FileManager4TinyMCE/readme.txt

 *********************************************************

 1. Upload each folder plugins (images, link, media and filemanager) to tinymce plugins folder (lang file is optional)
-2. open filemanager/config.php
-3. set your configurations like base_url, upload_dir, thumbs_dir, type extensions allowed , max file size, permits… and other specifications. save file.
+2. open filemanager/config.php and set your configurations like base_url, upload_dir, type extensions allowed , max file size, permits… and other specifications. save file.
-4. create 2 folder for thumbs and file and give write permits.
+3. create folder where upload files and give write permits.
-5. your work is finish!!! settings of tinymce should be like : (remember to add filemanager in plugins list)
+4. your work is finish!!! settings of tinymce should be like : (remember to add filemanager in plugins list)

  selector: "textarea",
     theme: "modern",
     width: 680,
     height: 300,
-    language : 'fr_FR',
     plugins: [
          "advlist autolink link image lists charmap print preview hr anchor pagebreak", "searchreplace wordcount visualblocks visualchars code insertdatetime media nonbreaking",